ljkahn/littleSiteOfHorrors/README.md

 ## Description

 The Little Site of Horrors was created for the die-hard gore fans and the easily startled fans alike!
-Our motivation for creating this website was to have a place where horror movie fans of all genre's and spooky scales can come together to meet and bond over their favorite movies.
+Our motivation for creating this website was to have a place where horror movie fans of all genre's can discover new movies, create a user profile to save their favorites, and answer fun spooky questions about themselves.
+The user can also leave reviews on the movies that theyve enjoyed (or not).

 ## Table of Contents (Optional)

 - [Installation](#installation)
 - [Usage](#usage)